iaiamomo/NL2ProcessOps/history/src5/README.md

 ![architecture](architecture.png)

 We have four LLMs chained together to output a python code and extracting the data flow of a process description:
-- `ModelTaskLLM`: extracts from the process description the list of tasks and the process model.
-The output of this LLM is fed to the `TaskEnhanceLLM` and to the `CodeLLM`.
+- `TaskLLM`: extracts from the process description the list of tasks.
+The output of this LLM is fed to the ToolManager which retrieve the matching tools able to perform given tasks.
+ToolManager follows RAG approach.
-- `TaskEnhanceLLM`: better summarizes the list of tasks.
-The output is given as input to the `ToolManager` which retrieve the matching tools able to perform given tasks.
-ToolManager follows **RAG** approach.
+- `ModelLLM`: extract the process model from the given process description.
-- `CodeLLM`: given the process description, the process model and the list of tools, generates a python code able to execute the process.
-The python code is saved into `llm_process_code.py`.
+- `CoodeLLM`: given the process description, the process model and the list of tools, generate a python code able to simulate the process.
+The python code is saved into `llm_process_code.py` for further execution.
-- `DataLLM`: extracts the data flow from the given process description, process model and python code.
+- `DataLLM`: extract the data flow from the given process description, process model and python code.

 ### RAG - https://arxiv.org/abs/2312.10997
 To improve the quality of your indexed data, you should: